Vision Systems

 Image dimension measurement systems, like the KEYENCE IM Series or metrology vision systems, are a bit different than vision sensors and systems; however, they fall under the category of a vision inspection system because they have a light, lens, camera, and a controller.

 The IM Series is optimal for offline measuring inspections.
-Although the IM Series can’t measure in-line, its processing speed and overall efficiency makes up for it.
+Although the IM Series can’t measure in-line, its processing speed and overall efficiency make up for it.
 The part is placed on a stage, the technician hits the "measure" button, and the system measures up to 300 features on up to 100 different parts simultaneously.

 Choosing Your Vision Inspection System

 Want to learn more about KEYENCE's vision and metrology vision systems?
 Check out our step-by-step guide to picking your perfect vision inspection system.
-If you’re ready to talk it through, contact us today, and our expert team will walk you through the process or any questions you have.
+If you’re ready to talk it through, contact us today, and our expert team will walk you through the process or answer any questions you have.

 Related Products